This tutorial shows how to create a Capital Investment Plan in Excel.

 Learn more: Visit my tutorial on How to Build a Cash Flow Forecast in Excel or How to Create a Real Estate Investment Model in Excel for examples of other valuation methods, such as DCF.

 Step 10.
 How to Stress Test a Financial Model in Excel

 Estimate the financial model’s sensitivity by testing how a change in one input impacts the main metrics and output of the plan.

 For example, you can check how an increase in capital expenditure or marketing expenses affects the cash flow forecast and the return on investment.

 My Capital Investment Plan Template uses Excel’s data table to test scenarios and their impact on the financial model’s impact.
-Link the variables from the table’s columns and rows to the relevant assumptions, and let Excel do the rest.
+It links the variables from the table’s columns and rows to the relevant assumptions and lets Excel do the rest.

 Stress testing the model allows you to discover the breaking points of your investment plan and prepare for unexpected scenarios.